About Trampoline Gymnastics (TG)

 Trampoline Gymnastics at Club Aviva

-Trampoline Gymnastics is an on-going program at Club Aviva lead by Head Coach Andrew van Buuren.
-Andrew and the team of competitive TG coaches have maintained a strong program for over 6 years with many accomplishments.
-Highlights include numerous provincial champions, podium finishes at the national level and most recently Tiana Hesmert (Club Aviva Double Mini Trampoline athlete) finished 11th at World Championships in Daytona Beach Florida.
-Our athletes train 7 to 16 hours a week in order to develop their skills and prepare for several competitions each year.
-Some of the events attended by Club Aviva athletes include Provincial Championships, Western Canadian Championships, Canadian Championships and World Championships!
+Trampoline Gymnastics is an on-going program at Club Aviva lead by Head Coach Jake Maxim.
+The Club Aviva TG Team have maintained a strong program for over 10 years with many accomplishments.
+Highlights include numerous provincial champions, team Canada members, podium finishes at the national level and an 11th place finish at the World Championships by Tiana Hesmert (Club Aviva Double Mini Trampoline athlete) in 2014.
+Our athletes train 7 to 20 hours a week in order to develop their skills and prepare for several competitions each year.
+Some of the events attended by Club Aviva athletes include Provincial Championships, Western Canadian Championships, Canadian Championships, Pan American Championships and World Championships!

 About Each Event